-Occasionally, the Gallery hosts regional and nationall calls for entry that feature a minimal entry fee and a guest juror to select the work that will display in the particular exhibition.
+Occasionally, the Gallery hosts regional and national juried exhibitions that feature a minimal entry fee and a guest juror to select the work that will display in the particular exhibition.

-The Cyberspace exhibition is open to any Michigan artist using tools such as a digital camera, scanner, and/or digital imaging program in the creation of their work.
+This juried exhibition is open to any Michigan artist using tools such as a digital camera, scanner, and/or digital imaging program in the creation of their work.
 Artwork is created with a fine art emphasis, spanning from painting, photography, kinetic sculpture, interactive digital media and more.
-The exhibition has been renamed to Digital Space as of 2018.
+In 2018 the original Cyberspace exhibition was renamed Digital Space.
+See below for past exhibitions.

 Cyberspace I: 1/9 - 2/4/2012